 2. Harris’ Mother Was Prominent Breast Cancer Researcher Shyamala Gopalan Harris

-Kamala Harris, born October 20, 1964 in Oakland, California, is the daughter of immigrants.
+Harris, born October 20, 1964, in Oakland, California, is the daughter of immigrants.
 Her mother was Shyamala Gopalan Harris, a prominent breast cancer researcher.
-After earning her bachelor’s degree at Delhi University in India at age 19, Shyamala moved to the United States to attend graduate school at the University of California at Berkeley.
+After earning her bachelor’s degree at the University of Delhi in India at age 19, Shyamala moved to the United States to attend graduate school at the University of California at Berkeley.

 In her obituary, published by the San Francisco Chronicle, Gopalan Harris was hailed as a “world-renowned scientist.”
 It went on:

 “Despite her 5-ft stature, hers was a commanding presence characterized by a sharp wit, keen sense of humor and endless depth of knowledge.
 She embodied an independent, confident and curious spirit that led her to travel alone to the U.S. as a teen; forge a career as a brilliant breast cancer researcher; join the Civil Rights Movement; introduce a generation of students of color to careers in science; and, through it all, raise two remarkable young women, by herself…